-- National Multiple Sclerosis Society has recommendations regarding corticosteroids in the management of multiple sclerosis relapses or exacerbations.6 High-dose corticosteroids are the accepted standard of care short-term.
-The most common regimen is 500 to 1,000 mg of intravenous methylprednisolone given daily for 3 to 5 days, with or without an oral steroid tapering regimen (most often prednisone) for 1 to 3 weeks.
-ACTH and high-dose intravenous methylprednisolone have been shown to possess similar efficacy in the management of multiple sclerosis relapses.7 - The American College of Rheumatology has many guidelines regarding use in rheumatoid-type conditions.8 ACTH does not have a prominent role and is generally not recommended for use in any of the related American College of Rheumatology guidelines. - The American College of Rheumatology has guidelines for the management of gout (2020).9 For gout flare management, using colchicine, non-steroidal anti-inflammatory drugs, or glucocorticoids (oral, intraarticular, or intramuscular) are appropriate first-line therapy for gout flare over interleukin-1 inhibitors or ACTH. - The European Respiratory Society published guidelines on the treatment of sarcoidosis (2021).10 Repository corticotropin use should be reserved for patients who have failed prior treatments (e.g., steroids, antimetabolites).
+- The American College of Rheumatology has many guidelines regarding use in rheumatoid-type conditions.
+ACTH does not have a prominent role and is generally not recommended for use in any of the related American College of Rheumatology guidelines. - The American College of Rheumatology has guidelines for the management of gout (2020).
+For gout flare management, using colchicine, non-steroidal anti-inflammatory drugs, or glucocorticoids (oral, intraarticular, or intramuscular) are appropriate first-line therapy for gout flare over interleukin-1 inhibitors or ACTH. - The European Respiratory Society published guidelines on the treatment of sarcoidosis (2021).
+Repository corticotropin use should be reserved for patients who have failed prior treatments (e.g., steroids, antimetabolites).
 Only limited data are available.
 Repository corticotropin should be considered in a case by case basis only when other therapies are not effective or tolerated.